-In this work, we present a novel technique of isotope separation from the isotopic mixture of trapped Bose-Einstein condensates.
+In this work, we present a novel technique of isotope separation from the isotopic mixture of trapped BECs.
 The underlying model involves the dynamics of an isotopic mixture of a binary BEC inside the ring trap.
 The inclusion of interspecies interaction makes the FR-physics more rigorous and interesting due to the emergence of two time-scales, which are influenced by each other.
-We provide a systematic study of the time-evolution and identify the region of experimental parameters, the trap parameters and the interspecies interaction strength, for which the isotopes of Rubidium, ^{85}Rb and ^{87}Rb , will get spatially resolved.
+We provide a systematic study of the time-evolution and identify the region of experimental parameters, the trap parameters and the interspecies interaction strength, for which the isotopes of Rubidium, ${}^{85}Rb$ and ${}^{87}Rb$, will get spatially resolved.
 Employing FR of mixed BEC in a ring waveguide to spatially separate its isotopes will be the first-of-its-kind technique.

 The paper is organized as follows.
 The next section deals with the model of interacting BEC mixture in a ring trap, along with the numerical technique to be adopted.
 Section III includes a detailed analysis of the combined dynamics through a modified FR phenomenon, where the influence of interspecies interaction on the individual time scales becomes apparent.
 A range of interspecies interactions is proposed in Sec.IV, which later suggests physical situations for isotope separation through autocorrelation function.
 In Sec.V, we quantify the degree of isotope separation at different time instances and identify the favourable situations for greater isotopic yields in experiments.
 A precise parameter domain is also revealed for ring radius and interspecies interaction.
 Visualization of condensate densities at the identified instances clearly manifests the spatial separation of the isotopes, which validates our model for practical applications.
+We also address the possibility of isotope separation in the limit of 1D-ring containing a quasi-1D BEC.
 The paper concludes in Sec.VI with a summary and possible implications.